Ten Best Practices for Unclaimed Property Compliance

 UP record retention rules do NOT adhere to IRS record retention requirements.
 The period scoped under a typical UP audit may include property generated back 10 years plus the state determined dormancy period, which often extends beyond the period for which records are readily available.
 Under a UP audit, the state of incorporation can use a company’s available data to estimate the presumed exposure for those periods where information is not available.
 To avoid estimations, it is important to ensure that UP records are retained pursuant to the relevant state requirements, or a minimum of fifteen years.
 The types of records that should be retained include but are not limited to: complete bank statements and reconciliations for open and closed accounts, trial balances, AR agings, chart of accounts, check registers and void lists.
 In addition, changes in an ERP system or other system of record, including records from acquisitions or predecessor system(s), should remain accessible throughout the retention period.
 Archived systems should be capable of restoring historical records to enable company research of specific transactions (e.g., uncashed checks, aged credit balances, etc.).

 There is no way to completely eliminate all risk associated with a UP audit.
 You may think your company is in compliance, and then rules change.
-With all of the state legislative and administrative activity, implementing compliance best practices will certainly give your company a head start before each reporting period.
+With all of the state legislative and administrative activity brought on after last year, implementing compliance best practices will certainly give your company a head start before each reporting period.
+If you are interested in learning how to implement these steps in your organization, contact Cathleen Bucholtz or Michelle Moloian for more information.